2,050: Conflict of Interest Policy

 To protect students’ rights as researchers and scholars, faculty members must comply with the following requirements:

-- Faculty members must disclose their intent to hire a university student as an employee or contractor for an outside entity in which they have a significant financial interest if the student is either (a) enrolled in a class that the faculty member teaches; (b) under the faculty member’s supervision on a research project; or (c) the faculty member is the chair of the student’s graduate committee.
+- Faculty members must disclose their intent to hire a university student as an employee, contractor or intern (paid or unpaid) for an outside entity in which they have a significant financial interest if the student is either (a) enrolled in a class that the faculty member teaches; (b) under the faculty member’s supervision on a research project; (c) the faculty member is the chair of the student’s graduate committee; or (d) serves in some advising capacity to the student.

 Conflict of Interest Oversight